-I remember a time when the local Anglican parish priest said to me, "You'll go a long way."
+I remember a time when the local Anglican parish pastor said to me, "You'll go a long way."
 The comment came when I was experiencing much self-doubt and anxiety, but such few words have had an impression on me.

-A boy scout and amateur wrestler, I also learnt how to swim at the school pool, and would go on to attend a swimming club in town with my sisters and brother.
+A Boy Scout and amateur wrestler, I also learnt how to swim at the school pool, and would go on to attend a swimming club in town with my sisters and brother.
 Delivering Telegraph newspapers on a bicycle run in North Toowoomba for a few bob a week, I learnt the value of hard work.

 Moving onto Toowoomba State High School in the early 1980's, I was a member of the school concert band, orchestra and cadet band playing the clarinet through to Year 12.
 In my senior year at Mount Lofty I achieved the first ever '7' rating in Queensland for the new subject area of computer art, and with the help of my computer wizard friend Daniel soon became very interested in computers.
 Back in the day we used a Commodore 64 and an Apple 2c computer.